Professor of Computer Science,

 integrating, visualising and personalising heterogeneous information,

-particularly as arising in learning environments and scientific data management.
+particularly as arising in learning environments, science and social science.

 Current research interests include